-7. NMT for Local Municipalities
+7. NMT in Polokwane Local Municipality

-The built-up areas are typically more wealthy and attractive in terms of what they can offer as support but provide their own set of challenges.
+The urban settlements are typically more wealthy and attractive in terms of what they can offer as support but provide their own set of challenges.
 Regional scale settlements are car orientated although the scale of their central business districts typically still allows comfortable movement on foot.
 More recent development trends which see commercial developments springing up out of the town on the national and regional routes that bypass the towns is however a threat to the livelihood of the inner commercial zones and the towns' ability to service those on foot, in particular.